-In addition to traditional communication vehicles such as Bar News, website and the weekly email newsletter (NHBA e-Bulletin), other tools are available to Bar committees such as targeted emails, social media postings, and online surveys.
-These tools, used selectively and in collaboration with the Marketing and Communications Department, can provide committees with valuable information either from the committee members or from the Bar as a whole.
+In addition to traditional communication vehicles such as Bar News, the website, and the weekly email newsletter (NHBA E-Bulletin), other tools are available to Bar committees such as targeted emails, social media postings, and online surveys.
+These tools, used selectively and in collaboration with the Marcom Department, can provide committees with valuable information either from the committee members or from the Bar as a whole.